 Penalty: $1 000.

-142. Guarantor to be given prescribed statement
+142. Credit provider to give guarantor prescribed statement

 Where a contract of guarantee is made between a credit provider and a guarantor with respect to the obligations of a debtor under a regulated contract, the credit provider shall, not later than 14 days after the contract of guarantee is signed by the guarantor, give to the guarantor a statement in or to the effect of the form prescribed for the purposes of this section.